-Upon completion of training, students are entitled to work in Portugal on an employment contract, subject to an application for a change in residence permit being authorised by the SEF.
+Upon completion of training, students are entitled to work in Portugal on an employment contract, subject to an application for a change in residence permit being authorized by the SEF.

 A residence permit for volunteers is valid for one year, except for in circumstances where a volunteering program lasts longer than one year, and is not renewable.
 Not paid employment can be undertaken on this permit.

 Students working in Portugal

 Non-EU nationals generally require a Portuguese student permit but are permitted to work in Portugal subject to authorization from the SEF.
 They are also entitled to carry out research work in Portugal, teaching, or highly qualified professional activities if they meet the necessary criteria.
 Read more about Portuguese student visas.

 Applying for a Portuguese work permit

 EU/EFTA nationals only need to apply for a Residence Certificate from the Portuguese Immigration and Borders Service (Serviço de Estrangeiros e Fronteiras, SEF) if they are working in Portugal for longer than three months.

 Third-country nationals will need to apply for a Portuguese work visa at the embassy or consulate in their home country, once they have received confirmation that their employer’s application for a Portuguese work permit has been granted.
 A list of Portuguese embassies around the world can be found here.
 Once inside Por

 Along with your Portuguese work visa application form, you will need to provide the following:

 - Passport and copies of your previous visas